The Rules of Chess

 Castling

-If neither the king nor the rook being used for castling has moved before, and if there are no pieces between them, the king can move two squares towards the rook, and the rook jumps over the king to the square next to it.
-This is a special move to safeguard the king and activate the rook.
+If neither the king nor the rook involved has moved yet, and if there are no pieces between them, the king can move two squares toward the rook, and the rook jumps over the king to the adjacent square.
+This special move allows the king to be secured while activating the rook.

 En passant

-If a pawn moves two squares forward from its starting position and lands beside an opponent's pawn, the opponent has the option to capture it as if it had only moved one square forward.
-This must be done immediately after the double-square pawn move; otherwise, the opportunity is lost.
+If a pawn advances two squares from its starting position and ends up beside an opponent's pawn, the latter has the option to capture it as if it had only advanced one square.
+This capture must be made immediately after the two-square pawn move, otherwise the opportunity is lost.

 Pawn promotion

-When a pawn reaches the opposite side of the board, it can be promoted to any other piece (except a king) of the same color.
+When a pawn reaches the last rank (the opposite edge of the board), it can be promoted and transformed into any other piece of the same color (except a king), usually a queen to maximize its value.

 Check and Checkmate